VIP FAQ

 Lost your ticket(s)?
 No access to your mailbox?
 Your tickets got stolen?

-Get in touch with Ticketmaster.
-Keep your order number to hand (if you can dig it up somewhere).
+Then contact Ticketmaster.
+Keep your order number to hand (if you still have it).

 My festival ticket is in someone else’s name.
 Can I get in?